nzzzzzw/gallo-market-analysis-portfolio/ABOUT_PROJECT.md

 ### Our Strategic Recommendations

-We presented a **wine-based positioning strategy** for Barefoot Hard Seltzer:
+We presented a wine-based positioning strategy for Barefoot Hard Seltzer:

-1. **Unique Selling Proposition:** "Premium wine-based seltzer" (vs. malt-based competitors)
+1. **Unique Selling Proposition**: "Premium wine-based seltzer" (vs. malt-based competitors)
-2. **Target Market:** Urban Chinese females, 25-35, health-conscious
+2. **Target Market**: Urban Chinese females, 25-35, health-conscious
-3. **Distribution:** E-commerce first (Tmall, JD.com), followed by retail
+3. **Distribution**: E-commerce first (Tmall, JD.com), followed by retail
-4. **Pricing:** Premium positioning ($3-4 per can, 15% above competitors)
+4. **Pricing**: Premium positioning ($3-4 per can, 15% above competitors)
-5. **Marketing:** "Light, elegant, sophisticated" - playing to wine heritage
+5. **Marketing**: "Light, elegant, sophisticated" - playing to wine heritage
-6. **Projected Market Size:** $5 billion by 2025 in China
+6. **Projected Market Size**: $5 billion by 2025 in China

 ### The Victory

 In December 2020, our team **won first place** in the Gallo Case Competition. 🏆

-The judges praised our thorough consumer research, data-driven insights, and innovative wine-based positioning strategy.
+The judges praised our thorough consumer research, rigorous analytical frameworks, and innovative wine-based positioning strategy.
 We believed we had found a winning formula: leverage Gallo's wine expertise to differentiate in a crowded market.

 We were confident.
 We had the data.
+We had the frameworks.
 We had the strategy.

 **We were also wrong about some critical assumptions.**

+## My Role in the 2020 Project

+**Team:** Wake Forest University MSM 2020, Group 25
+**Team Members:** Hongling Yu, Xin Yin, Niko Wang, Jinru Yao, Yitong Gao

+**My Contributions:**
+- Co-designed the 273-response consumer survey (Qualtrics platform)
+- Conducted data analysis using Excel (pivot tables, descriptive statistics)
+- Developed insights on consumer demographics and purchase behavior
+- Contributed to market sizing and competitive analysis
+- Participated in final presentation strategy and delivery

 ---